 - Photo Credit Hemera Technologies/AbleStock.com/Getty Images

 To understand the difference between oil-based and water-based food dye, you must understand how food dyes are commonly made.
 Food and confectionery...

 How to Create Swirled Easter Eggs

-Part of the fun of Easter celebrations is finding new ways to decorate eggs.
-When friends and family see these brightly colored...
+Part of the fun of Easter celebrations is finding new ways to decorate eggs, like these easter eggs decorated using shaving cream.